mesonbuild/meson/docs/markdown/Design-rationale.md

 executable('program', sources : sourcelist)
 ```

-External depencencies are simple to use.
+External dependencies are simple to use.

 ```meson
 project('external lib', 'c')